Vacheprime/xmlcoms/README.md

 # xmlcoms
-A Go package for XML communication
+A Go package for XML communication via TCP